 - Complete the online Report Student Absence form at least one week prior to the absence.
 We require that more than three consecutive absences cannot be excused without completing this online form. - While family vacations are important, please schedule them during school breaks.
-No more than five school days are excused per school year for this reason. - The teacher and Principal must approve the extended absence. - Teachers will provide missed work the week prior to departure as is practical.
-Please be aware that your child may need to complete other missed assignments upon return to school.
+No more than five school days are excused per school year for this reason. - The teacher and Principal must approve the extended absence. - No make-up work will be provided.

-3.4.
-Birthday Celebrations and Party Invitations
+4.2.
+Birthday Celebrations and Party Invitations (ELP)